Glockenspiel/Fibers4U/README.md

 ## Counters
 Counters are used to decide the order at which functions should be executed.
 They might seem overly simple but are very effective and easy to use.

+- Create a counter
+- Run a single task or a group of tasks on the scheduler
+- This task or task group will have a set counter matching the number of tasks left to be completed
+- Once all the tasks are completed the counter will have reached zero

 ```c++
 Counter a("taskGroupName");
 Counter b("ending");